appium/appium/README.md

 ### Why Appium?

-1. You don't have to recompile your app or modify it in any way, due to the use of standard automation APIs on all platforms.
+1. You usually don't have to recompile your app or modify it in any way, due to the use of standard automation APIs on all platforms.
 2. You can write tests with your favorite dev tools using any [WebDriver](https://w3c.github.io/webdriver/webdriver-spec.html)-compatible